Orthopedic Surgeon (Medical Specialist)

 A competitive compensation and benefits package is available for this medical specialization.
 Contact a Health Services Specialist Recruiter to learn more: HSRecruiting-RecrutementSS@forces.gc.ca

-After enrolment, you will begin 6 weeks of basic officer training at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
-Topics covered include general military knowledge, the principles of leadership, regulations and customs of the Forces, basic weapons handling, field training, navigation and first aid.
+At the first available opportunity, you will complete Basic Military Officer Qualification training at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
+You will take the Condensed Health Services Basic Military Officer Qualification Training which consists of two weeks of Distance Learning and four weeks of in-house training in Saint-Jean-sur-Richelieu.
+Topics covered include general military knowledge, the principles of leadership, regulations and customs of the Forces, basic weapons handling, and first aid.
+Opportunities will also be provided to apply such newly acquired military skills in training exercises involving force protection, field training, navigation and leadership.
 A rigorous physical fitness program is also a vital part of basic training.
-Opportunities will be provided to participate in training exercises and lead small group tasks to apply your newly acquired military skills.
-Basic officer training is provided in English or French and successful completion is a prerequisite for further training.
+Basic Military Officer Qualification training is provided in English or French and successful completion is a prerequisite for further training.

 Learn more about Basic Training here.